ElektraInitiative/libelektra/doc/DESIGN.md

 ## Return Value

-Elektra's function share common error codes.
+Elektra’s function share common error codes.
 Every function must return `-1` on error, if its return type is integer (like `int`, `ssize_t`).
 If the function returns a pointer, `0` (`NULL`) will indicate an error.
 This behaviour can't be used for functions that return integers, since